afrimove/afrimove_db/db_documentation/user_guide.md

 Data stored in the afrimove_db is collected by project partners who fully own the data.
 No data are collected by AFRIMOVE project itself, which is instead a project to share data of individual institutions.

 #### Data harmonization
 A challenging part in the creation of the afrimove_db is the harmonization of data sets from different sources.
 First of all, it is necessary to identify a set of information that are collected by all (or at least most of) the partners.
 Then, even when the information is related to the same objects phenomena, it can be collected, coded or stored in different ways (e.g., sampling methods, units, classes).
-The data have been processed to speak "the same language".
+The data is processed to speak "the same language".
 In some cases this requires the aggregation of the original data, but this is the only way to run analysis over different areas and environmental gradients.
 Particularly, data owners are asked (with the support of the AFRIMOVE data curators) to format the data in order to be consistent with the afrimove_db.
 Then, it is up to the database manager and data curators to process data and upload into the database.

 #### Quality checks